s-h-a-d-o-w/s3-smart-sync/README.md

 ## How to use

-- Deploy the server using Dockerfile or of course cloning and doing what's in Dockerfile directly on the server.
+- Deploy the server using the Dockerfile or of course cloning and doing what's in Dockerfile directly on the server.
 (Messages sent by the server contain file paths, so I strongly recommend using WSS.
 If you deploy using CapRover, you can simply enable HTTPS/websockets and it'll take care of the letsencrypt certificate renewal.)
-- Clone this on your client machine(s) and run `install` and `start:client`.
-(Or use the prebuilt .exe from releases - which triggered a cloud security scan on my machine.
-I guess Windows isn't sufficiently aware of node sea yet.)
+- Set up an HTTP(S) SNS subscription for that server at the path `/sns`.
+(And then of course have your S3 bucket send notifications to that SNS topic.)
+- Run the latest release on your client machine(s).
+(Or clone this repo and run `pnpm install` and `pnpm start:client`)

 ## How to use (dev)